by David Forshee

-Sound editing on-the-go?
-Try these tips for a faster, more streamlined workflow.
+Sound editing from home or on-the-go?
+Try these tips for a more streamlined workflow.

-While I always plan on doing my sound editing work on a desktop computer over speakers in my edit suite, there will always be times when having a reliable portable rig is incredibly useful and necessary.
+Ideally, we are always doing sound editing work on a desktop computer over speakers in a proper edit suite.
+But there will be times when having a reliable portable rig is incredibly useful and necessary.

-Inevitably, there are last minute notes and fixes with extremely tight turnarounds.
-And sometimes, you just need the flexibility to work in another environment for a few hours to stimulate the brain in a different way, or simply to remind yourself that the sun exists!
+Self-isolation or quarantine circumstances aside (hang in there!), inevitably, there are last minute notes and fixes with extremely tight turnarounds.
+Sometimes, you want the flexibility to be able to work in another environment for a few hours – to stimulate the brain in a different way.
+And sometimes you simply need to remind yourself that the sun exists!

-In fact, for non-critical work, it is possible to work in a coffee shop, even when you need access to a large sound library.
+In fact, for non-critical work, it is possible to work in a coffee shop (or to social distance at your kitchen table where the light is undeniably better), even when you need access to a large sound library.

-Here are some tips and tools that have helped me optimize my remote sound editing setup.
+Here are some tips and tools that have helped us optimize our remote sound editing setups.

 Hardware and Space Management